 The same can be said for Christmas, where art works may again be used for campaigns: ‘It could be described as 'beautiful', 'snowy', 'winter' or keywords like that.
 If I could get that metadata automatically, it would be a great asset for those who search for these things, because we don’t have the time to enter this type of metadata manually.
 We could never manually type in all the words that people search for’.

-3D artists digital asset management
+3D digital art

 http://repcol.bengler.no/